 2.5.1.
+Byes:

-Byes: In the event of a team having a bye in any session it will receive 18 VPs.
+In the event of a team having a bye in any session it will receive 18 VPs.
 Countries must play against every other country against which they are drawn.
-A country not able to play against another country will score zero.
+A country will score zero if, by its own fault, it is not able to play against another country.
 Its opponents will receive a figure arrived at by taking the average score obtained against the defaulting country by the eight teams nearest in the ranking list to themselves at the end of the Championships, or 18 VPs whichever is the greater.

-In the case that a team is disqualified, all matches it played prior to its disqualification may, at the discretion of the Tournament Appeals Committee, be declared void and scores earned by its opponents in those matches may be cancelled or varied.
+In case a team is disqualified, all matches it played prior to its disqualification may, in the discretion of the Tournament Appeals Committee, be declared void and scores earned by its opponents in those matches may be canceled or varied.

+2.5.2.
+Ranking:

+The teams will be ranked according to the total number of VPs gained in the Championships.

+2.5.3.
+Awards:

-- 2.5.2.
-Ranking: The teams will be ranked according to the total number of VPs gained in the Championships. - 2.5.3.
-Awards: The winning team of the Junior series will be named European Junior Champions and will receive the David Pigot Cup which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The winning team of the Under 26 Open series will be named European Under 26 Open Champions and will receive the David Pigot Trophy which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The members of the first 3 teams will be awarded with the EBL medals.

-In accordance with the current WBF regulation, the first five teams of the Junior series will qualify to represent the European Zone in the same series of the 2008 World Youth Championships.
+In accordance with the current WBF regulation, the first five teams of the Junior series will qualify to represent the European Zone in the same series of the 2010 World Youth Championship.
 In the event of the withdrawal of any of the leading five teams, the sixth and, if necessary, the seventh, eighth or ninth-placed teams will be considered to have qualified for the Championship.
 Should more than three teams withdraw, the EBL reserves the right to make any decisions necessary concerning representation of the Zone at the World Youth Championship.
 In the event of the host country being invited to participate in this event and this country is among the teams qualifying, then the sixth team will be considered a qualifying team for the Championship.
 If the WBF modifies the regulation or the number of teams qualified from the European Zone, the EBL will modify the above accordingly.

-The winning team of the Schools series will be named European Schools Champions and will receive the José Damiani Cup which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The winning team of the Under 21 series will be named European Under 21 Champions and will receive the Jose Damiani Trophy which they are entitled to retain until the next event, at the beginning of which it must be returned to the EBL, care of the NBO of the winners.
+The members of the first 3 teams will be awarded with the EBL medals.

-In accordance with the current WBF regulation, the first three teams of the Schools series will qualify to represent the European Zone in the same series of the 2008 World Youth Championships.
+In accordance with the current WBF regulation, the first three teams of the Under 21 series will qualify to represent the European Zone in the same series of the 2010 World Youth Championship.
 In the event of the withdrawal of any of the leading three teams, the fourth and, if necessary, the fifth, sixth and seventh-placed teams will be considered to have qualified for the Championship.
 Should more than three teams withdraw, the EBL reserves the right to make any decisions necessary concerning representation of the Zone at the World Youth Championship.
 In the event of the host country being invited to participate in this event and this country is among the teams qualifying, then the fourth team will be considered a qualifying team for the Championship.
 If the WBF modifies the regulation or the number of teams qualified from the European Zone, the EBL will modify the above accordingly.